 started in Amateur Radio has never been easier.
 First, contact a

 PARC Board of Director member.
-They can help you find a ham
+They can answer your questions.

 are invited to attend our radio club meeting.
-To get on
+Get on

 indicate you want on the PARC email list.

 Radio Relay League, or ARRL, publishes popular ham